 Board in the event a licensee is suspected of a sexual (or

-Letter was mailed to letters to law enforcement and district attorneys agencies in January 2022.
+Letter was mailed to law enforcement and district attorneys' agencies in January 2022 and will continue to be mailed annually.

 The Oregon Medical Board recognizes that the practice of medicine entails a unique relationship between the medical professional and the patient.
 The patient's trust and confidence in a provider's professional status grants power and influence to the licensee.
 When there is a violation of that relationship through sexual misconduct, such behavior and actions can have a profound, enduring, and traumatic impact on the individual being exploited, their family, the public at large, and the medical profession as a whole.
 Therefore, successfully addressing sexual misconduct by Oregon licensees is imperative.